- THE CEREMONY (Thursday, September 14)

 Sanders Theater, Harvard University

-*Pre-ceremony concert —and the webcast —begin at 5:40 pm (US Eastern Time)
+*Pre-ceremony concert — and the webcast — began at 5:35 pm (US Eastern Time)

-All speeches will be kept delightfully brief, enforcved by eight-year-old Miss Sweetie Poo.
+All speeches were kept delightfully brief, with time limits enforced by eight-year-old Miss Sweetie Poo.

-The 27th First Annual Ig Nobel Prize Ceremony will introduce ten new Ig Nobel Prize winners - Each has done something that makes people laugh then think.
+The 27th First Annual Ig Nobel Prize Ceremony introduced ten new Ig Nobel Prize winners - Each has done something that makes people laugh then think.

-TICKETS for this year's Ig Nobel Prize Ceremony will go on sale Thursday, July 20th at the Harvard Box Office web site.
+Tickets for next year's Ig Nobel Prize Ceremony will go on sale in early July at the Harvard Box Office web site.

 Stay informed about upcoming Ig Nobel events by joining our private E-mail list.